rust-stuco/lectures/week7/slides.md

 assert_eq!(total, 6);
 ```
-* The standard library has many functions for iterators.
+* The standard library has many functions for iterators
 * Some of these functions *consume* the iterator